 Lingcod are the target of a "dinglebar" troll fishery in the Southeast Region.
 Dinglebar troll gear is power troll gear modified to fish for groundfish.
 Additionally, lingcod are landed as significant bycatch in the DSR longline, halibut longline, and salmon troll fisheries.
-The directed fishery landed 137 mt of lingcod in 2020.
-An additional 39 mt was landed as bycatch in halibut and other groundfish fisheries and 9 mt in the salmon troll fishery.
+The directed fishery landed 134 mt of lingcod in 2021.
+An additional 48 mt was landed as bycatch in halibut and other groundfish fisheries and 19 mt in the salmon troll fishery.

 Central Region commercial lingcod harvests have primarily occurred in the North Gulf District of the Cook Inlet Area and PWS.
-The 2020 lingcod GHL was 23.8 mt in Cook Inlet Area, and the fishery closed November 13 when the GHL was achieved; increases in lingcod effort and harvest in recent years began in 2017 with similar harvest levels in 2017, 2018, and 2019.
-In PWS, lingcod harvest in 2020 was 11.7 mt in PWS, down slightly from 2019.
-Approximately 92% of the lingcod harvest from Cook Inlet Area was from the directed lingcod jig fishery and the remainder was harvested as bycatch primarily with longline gear.
-In PWS, the lingcod harvest was split evenly between longline gear (49.5%) and jig gear (49.5%) with a minimal amount harvested with pot gear; 7.3 mt or 62% of total harvest was from the directed fishery (Contact Jan Rumble).
+In 2021, in both areas, the fisheries closed by regulation on December 31.
+The 2021 lingcod GHL was 23.8 mt in Cook Inlet.
+Approximately 58% of the lingcod harvest from Cook Inlet Area was taken in the directed lingcod jig fishery and the remainder was harvested as bycatch primarily with longline gear.
+In PWS, lingcod harvest in 2021 was 10.1 mt, a small decrease from 11.7 mt harvested in 2020, below the GHL of 14.8 mt for the PWS Inside and Outside Districts combined.
+PWS lingcod harvest was dominated by longline gear (99%) with a small amount harvested with pots and trawl, as bycatch.
+(Contact Jan Rumble).

-In the Westward Region, no directed lingcod effort occurred during 2020.
+In the Westward Region, no directed lingcod effort occurred during 2021.
 All lingcod were harvested incidental to other federal and state managed groundfish fisheries.
-The 2020 harvest totaled 17 mt in the Kodiak Area, 1.5 mt in the Chignik area, and <1 mt in the South Alaska Peninsula and Aleutian Islands - Bering Sea Areas combined.
+The 2021 harvest totaled 17 mt in the Kodiak Area, 1.8 mt in the Chignik Area, and <1 mt in the South Alaska Peninsula and Aleutian Islands - Bering Sea Areas combined.

-Sport lingcod harvest estimates from the SWHS for 2019 (the most recent year available) were 14,055 lingcod in Southeast Alaska and 14,288 lingcod in Southcentral Alaska.
-The average estimated annual harvest for the recent five-year period (2015-2019) was 13,077 fish in Southeast Alaska and 13,455 fish in Southcentral Alaska.
+Sport lingcod harvest estimates from the SWHS for 2020 (the most recent year available) were 10,069 lingcod in Southeast Alaska and 12,783 lingcod in Southcentral Alaska.
+The average estimated annual harvest for the recent five-year period (2016-2020) was 12,538 fish in Southeast Alaska and 13,011 fish in Southcentral Alaska.